GLA democratic participation grants

 • social and private renting Londoners

-Eleven equity-led civil society organisations secured grants in this phase and are delivering democratic participation projects across London.
+Eleven equity-led civil society organisations secured grants in this phase and delivered democratic participation projects across London.
 These organisations were selected through an open application process in August 2024.

-Grant-funded organisations must also demonstrate practical experience addressing the civic and democratic barriers faced by these communities.
-This approach ensures our funded work is led by and based in the communities we aim to support.
+Grant-funded organisations demonstrated practical experience addressing the civic and democratic barriers faced by these communities.
+This approach ensured our funded work was led by and based in the communities we aim to support.